diekhans/PrimerS-JuJu/docs/overview.md

 * a unique symbolic name to identify the primer set being designed
 * the genome assembly
 * list of transcript models to use
+* transcript set to check for off-target primers, currently this must be part of the target model set.
 * coordinates ranges of two regions from which to pick the primer pairs
 * parameters to use for the primer design